What parents need to know

 Families can talk about...

-Families can talk about the issues covered in each episode (there's certainly no lack of discussion fodder in this series, given the topics it takes on).
+Families can talk about the issues covered in each episode of 30 Days (there's certainly no lack of discussion fodder in this series, given the topics it takes on).
 How did the participants' beliefs change over the course of the episode?
 Was either side completely right or wrong?

 What did the participants learn from each other?
 What did you learn by watching them interact?